opencybersecurityalliance/stix-shifter/adapter-guide/develop-stix-adapter.md

 **Note on synchronous data sources**

 For synchronous data sources, the query is sent to the API from the create_results_connection method.
 The query is sent, and the results are received in the same step.
-Although create_query_connection, and create_status_connection are not technically used, they still get called during the transmission execution and must be implemented as follows:
+Although create_query_connection, and create_status_connection are not technically used, they still get called by UDS during the transmission execution and must be implemented as follows:

 _Create Query Connection_